Simon Danczuk Threatened To Pull Out Of A Hustings In Rochdale If BuzzFeed News Attended

-BuzzFeed News has been banned from a hustings event in Rochdale after organisers succumbed to pressure from Simon Danczuk who threatened to pull out should any BuzzFeed reporter attend.
+BuzzFeed News has been banned from a hustings event in Rochdale after organisers succumbed to pressure from Simon Danczuk, who threatened to pull out should any BuzzFeed reporter attend.

-Organiser Damien Maddock withdrew his personal invitation saying "his hand had been forced" after Danczuk said he would not attend if any journalist from the organisation showed up to the #RochdaleHour business lunch.
+Organiser Damien Maddock withdrew his personal invitation to the #RochdaleHour business lunch, saying "his hand had been forced" after Danczuk said he would not attend if any journalist from the organisation showed up.

-Last week BuzzFeed News reported that Danczuk's ex-wife insisted he did not live with her, despite his election paperwork stating otherwise.
+Last week BuzzFeed News reported that Danczuk's ex-wife Karen Danczuk insisted he did not live with her, despite his election paperwork stating otherwise.

-The story also questioned tweets his ex-wife Karen Danczuk had posted, in which she described an exchange on the doorstep which differed significantly from the reporter's audio recording of the conversation.
+The story also questioned tweets Karen Danczuk had posted in which she described an exchange on the doorstep that differed significantly from the reporter's audio recording of the conversation.

-When the reporter contacted Danczuk to ask her to account for the discrepancies, she accused BuzzFeed News of attempted blackmail and said she was going to the police over the issue.
+When the reporter contacted Karen Danczuk to ask her to account for the discrepancies, she accused BuzzFeed News of attempted blackmail and said she was going to the police over the issue.

 The hustings event, due to take place on Tuesday at Cocka Doodle Moo in the centre of Rochdale, is to be hosted by a local business networking group called #RochdaleHour.

-Danczuk is due to speak for five minutes alongside Conservative candidate Jane Howard, Lib Dem Andy Kelly, Labour's Tony Lloyd, and Andy Littlewood from Greater Manchester Homeless Voice, to an audience of local businesspeople and individuals, including Danczuk's ex-wife Karen.
+Simon Danczuk is due to speak for five minutes alongside Conservative candidate Jane Howard, Lib Dem Andy Kelly, Labour's Tony Lloyd, and Andy Littlewood from Greater Manchester Homeless Voice to an audience of local businesspeople and individuals, including Karen Danczuk.

-BuzzFeed News was invited to attend the event by the organiser Damien Maddock, and a journalist was due to report from the lunch alongside local media.
+BuzzFeed News was invited to attend the event by the organiser, Damien Maddock, and a journalist was due to report from the lunch alongside local media.

-On Monday, the reporter received a message from Maddock asking BuzzFeed not to attend, in which he apologised and said his "hand had been forced" after he received messages from both Simon and Karen Danczuk, in which they threatened to pull out of the event.
+On Monday the reporter received a message from Maddock asking BuzzFeed not to attend in which he apologised and said his "hand had been forced" after he received messages from both Simon and Karen Danczuk in which they threatened to pull out of the event.

 Maddock said: "I've just had some messages from the Danczuks threatening to pull out if you or BuzzFeed attend.